Genetics, Genomes & DNA

 BioDesigns – a genetic engineering project

 BioDesigns, Incorporated offers a simulation of a 4 person genetic engineering team-- a geneticist, biologist, lawyer and an economist/ethicist.
-Targeted to Grades 7-12, this simulation provides a testbed for practicing outcomes of research. learn more
+Targeted to Grades 7-12, this simulation provides a testbed… learn more

 resource URL thumbnail